 In some places, professionally stored canoes might mostly be secured indoors in well-ventilated, temperature-controlled environments where they can be protected from accidental damage - but that's rare.

-In practice, what's "good enough" tends to depend on much that's beyond our control, from the space available and our location to our needs for getting our canoe in-and-out of storage.
+In practice, what's "good enough" almost always depends on much that's beyond our control, from the space available and our location to our needs for getting our canoe in-and-out of storage.

 Enthusiasts make-do with anything from trailer-storage through a rack in a garage to a makeshift-home under a tree.
 All of these, and many other options, can be "good enough" if they're appropriate for the user and canoe.